rjpruitt16/EZworker/README.md

-# Zig ClockWork Executor
+#EX Worker

 **A high-performance HTTP job executor for distributed request processing.**

 ## Overview

-The Zig ClockWork Executor is the open-source execution engine that powers distributed HTTP job processing across networks of machines.
+The EZworker is the open-source execution engine that powers distributed HTTP job processing across networks of machines.
 It's designed to make HTTP requests politely and efficiently while respecting rate limits and avoiding server overload.

 ## Goals